recomputation/website/source/cp2013/general_instructions.markdown

 ## Changing properties of the VM

-If you need more RAM or cpus (or less) in the VM as distributed in the box, or to change other features, you can use VBoxManage.
+If you need more RAM or CPUs (or less) in the VM as distributed in the box, or to change other features, you can use VBoxManage.

 E.g.